About the Berger Picards

 Disqualifications: Body coat shorter than 1½ inches.
 Soft or woolly coat.
 Curly coat.
 Flat coat.

-Color may be gray, gray-black, gray with black highlights, gray-blue, gray-red, light or dark fawn, brindle, or a mixture of these shades.
+COLOR - Color may be gray, gray-black, gray with black highlights, gray-blue, gray-red, light or dark fawn, brindle, or a mixture of these shades.
 A slight white marking is allowed on the chest and on the tips of the toes.

 Faults: White patch on the chest forming a “shirtfront.”
 White all over the toes.